-Year 4 (★12): PEDS 403, 445 and 446
+Year 4 (★12): PEDS 403, 446 and 447

 - Recommended Courses from the Options Component HE ED 311, PEDS 306, 334 and 412 - (5) Cultural and Managerial Studies of Sport and Leisure: The focus of this concentration is on cultural and managerial issues related to sport and leisure.
 Although the intention is that all students will be exposed to both, for those interested in cultural issues, the emphasis will be on understanding the connections between sport and leisure and the society in which we live.
-For those interested in managerial issues, the emphasis will be on managing organizations involved in the delivery of sport and leisure services. - a.
-Concentration Core (★12)

-PERLS 350 and 351, plus ★6 chosen from HE ED 320, HIST 470, INT D 304, PERLS 450, 452, 499/599, RLS 224, 335, 452, 463, 464 and 472.
+For those interested in managerial issues, the emphasis will be on managing organizations involved in the delivery of sport and leisure services. - Concentration Core (★12) PERLS 350 and 351, plus ★6 chosen from HE ED 320, HIST 470, PERLS 352, 450, 452, 499/599, RLS 335, 452, 463, and 464. - b.
+Concentration Options (18) Students should contact the Undergraduate Programs Office for detailed information about specific Concentration Option courses. - (6) Physical Activity and Sport Performance: This concentration attempts to further the students' understanding of selected aspects of physical activity and sport performance.

-Concentration Options (★18)

-Students should contact the Undergraduate Programs Office for detailed information about specific Concentration Option courses.

-(6) Physical Activity and Sport Performance: This concentration attempts to further the students' understanding of selected aspects of physical activity and sport performance.
 Students will gain an understanding of interdisciplinary approaches through the concentration requirements.